Installation#

 queryTimeout: 10

-Other timeout parameters are not applicable to the JDBC connection.
+Other timeout parameters do not apply to the JDBC connection.

 JMX#